 With compatibility for both Mac and Windows machines, the Buffalo MiniStation Extreme NFC is very flexible and comes with a rugged case that's dust and water-resistant, along with a built-in USB 3.0 cable.
-Not only is your data protected from knocks and drops with the rugged shell, but it has also got 256-bit AES security features, and NFC (Near Field Communication) features.
-This is a great external hard drive for your Mac if you are concerned about keeping your data safe and secure.
+Not only is your data protected from knocks and drops with the rugged shell, but it also has 256-bit AES security features and NFC (Near Field Communication) features.
+This is an incredible external hard drive for your Mac if you are concerned about keeping your data safe and secure.

 The latest generation of the Western Digital My Passport Ultra range of external hard drives has landed, coming in sizes from 1TB to 4TB.
-It features cloud storage and 256-AES encryption, along with WD's own software suite.
+It features cloud storage and 256-AES encryption, along with WD's software suite.

-It is a good performer when it comes to data transfer speeds but doesn't come near the top of the leaderboard.
-Unsurprisingly, it doesn't reach the top speeds of solid-state external drives, but this is the drive to consider for external hard drives based on traditional HDDs.
+It is a good performer regarding data transfer speeds but doesn't come near the top of the leaderboard.
+Unsurprisingly, it doesn't reach the top speeds of external solid-state drives, but this is the drive to consider for external hard drives based on traditional HDDs.